mikelking/singleton_base/README.md

  - To use this class with WordPress:

     The way this file is intended to be used is as a mu-plugin because it will be automatically loaded by WordPress on startup.
-This will make the class available to the entirety of WordPress.
-However, if you intend on building a standalone plugin then you will need start with the standalone-base implementation.
+This will make the class available to the entirety of WordPress and immediately resolve any namespace conflicts.
+However, if you intend on building a standalone plugin that might be published on WordPress.org then you will need start with the standalone-base implementation and carefully set the namespace accordingly.